lennox201215/apertureScience/README.md

 # apertureScience
-I Programmed a Aperture Sicence Terminal From the game Portal Portal2 BTW dont repost thiS file becuse this mine project
+I Programmed a Aperture Sicence Terminal From the game Portal Portal2 BTW dont repost this file becuse this mine project